-At Loom, we help brands with their online presence all day every day.
+At Loom, we help brands amplify their online presence all day every day.
 We understand the power of digital marketing and how to harness it to achieve our client’s goals.
-To find out more about our unique bespoke approach to digital marketing call us today on 0117 923 2021 or email us at email@example.com.
+To find out more about our bespoke approach to digital marketing call us today on 0117 923 2021 or email us at email@example.com.

 Insights & inspiration